petermdtran246/Paint-Area-Calculation/README.md

 # Paint Area Calculation

-his project calculates the number of cans of paint required to cover a wall based on its height, width, and the coverage area per can of paint.
+This project calculates the number of cans of paint required to cover a wall based on its height, width, and the coverage area per can of paint.

 ## Algorithm
 The algorithm follows these steps: